 The convertible note suggests that both parties agree that the valuation will be determined at some later date based on a few criteria.

-An equity stake is when an investor exchanges their money for ownership interest in a company.
+An equity stake (or equity financing) is when an investor exchanges their money for ownership interest in a company.

 The amount of equity the investor receives will depend upon the valuation that the investor and founder agreed upon.
 So if the founder valued the company at $1,000,000 and the investor put in $150,000 of cash, the investor would get 15 percent of the company.